ChampionX (NASDAQ:CHX) Releases Quarterly Earnings Results, Beats Estimates By $0.02 EPS

-ChampionX (NASDAQ:CHX – Get Rating) announced its quarterly earnings results on Tuesday.
-The company reported $0.28 earnings per share for the quarter, beating the consensus estimate of $0.26 by $0.02, Fidelity Earnings reports.
+ChampionX (NASDAQ:CHX – Get Rating) issued its earnings results on Tuesday.
+The company reported $0.28 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.26 by $0.02, Fidelity Earnings reports.
 ChampionX had a net margin of 4.43% and a return on equity of 8.92%.
-During the same quarter in the previous year, the business posted $0.11 EPS.
+During the same period last year, the firm posted $0.11 EPS.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, July 29th.
-Shareholders of record on Friday, July 1st will be paid a dividend of $0.075 per share.
+The business also recently announced a quarterly dividend, which will be paid on Friday, July 29th.
+Shareholders of record on Friday, July 1st will be paid a $0.075 dividend.
+This represents a $0.30 dividend on an annualized basis and a yield of 1.49%.
 The ex-dividend date is Thursday, June 30th.
-This represents a $0.30 dividend on an annualized basis and a yield of 1.50%.
-ChampionX’s dividend payout ratio (DPR) is presently 43.48%.
+ChampionX’s payout ratio is 43.48%.

 Analyst Upgrades and Downgrades